ashtonkbailey/weatherly/README.md

 7. `$ npm start`

 ### Prerequisites
 You will need your own API key to access the weather data.
-You can apply for a key [here](http://biz.weather.com/WU-Data-API_Data-Package-Demo-Request.html?utm_source=Weather%20Underground&utm_medium=webpage&utm_campaign=WREF_Q2_201804_CROSS_WW_%5BWU%20Data%20API%5D)
+You can apply for a key [here](http://biz.weather.com/WU-Data-API_Data-Package-Demo-Request.html?utm_source=Weather%20Underground&utm_medium=webpage&utm_campaign=WREF_Q2_201804_CROSS_WW_%5BWU%20Data%20API%5D).
+See step six above for instructions on implementing the key.

 ## Built With
 - React